CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Step 6: Data export from SD Desktop

-FOr security reseanse, Desktop is isolated from the internet and it is not possible to export data from the virtual computing environment.
+For security reseanse, Desktop is isolated from the internet and it is not possible to export data from the virtual computing environment.
 For more information write to servicedesk@csc.fi (email subject SD Desktop)